Malik577/loan-approval-prediction/README.md

 ---

 **Contact**: For enterprise implementation and customization inquiries, please reach out through the repository issues or contact the development team.

-**Disclaimer**: This model is designed for preliminary screening.
-Final lending decisions should incorporate additional due diligence and human oversight as required by applicable regulations.